SuperMag99/SurfaceX/README.md

 ---

-## 📦 Repository Hygiene
-- Sensitive files (like `.env`) are excluded via `.gitignore`.
-- Findings and samples used for testing are sanitized of PII.
-- **No malware binaries** or malicious payloads are stored in this repository.

----

 ## 📄 Disclaimer
 This project is provided **"as is"** without warranty of any kind.
 The authors and maintainers are not responsible for any misuse, unintended consequences, or damages resulting from the use of this tool.
 SurfaceX is intended for **defensive cybersecurity purposes only**.
 Always ensure you have explicit authorization before assessing any target infrastructure.